 Magnesium is a mineral that helps with the normal function and health of the heart, muscles, nerves, and bones.
 Magnesium can be found in nuts, legumes, wholegrains, and leafy greens.
 Most people can maintain adequate magnesium levels, although magnesium deficiencies can occur due to gastrointestinal disorders, such as irritable bowel syndrome (IBS).
 In the US, 68% of adults consume less than the recommended daily allowance of magnesium.

 Magnesium supplements, including magnesium citrate and magnesium oxide, can be useful in relaxing the bowels, which makes them sometimes useful to help treat constipation.
 They are ‘osmotic laxatives’ that work by pulling water into the intestines.
 This water combines with the hard and dry stool, making it soften and easier to pass.

-Magnesium supplements are inexpensive, widely available, and commonly prescribed for constipation.
+Magnesium supplements are inexpensive, widely available, and can be prescribed for constipation.
 The recommended dose of magnesium in adults is 400-500 mg per day.
 It is important to drink plenty of water when magnesium supplements are taken, since water is pulled into the intestines from other areas of the body.

 Magnesium citrate and magnesium oxide are generally safe for occasional use.
 However, common side effects of magnesium supplements include diarrhea, stomach discomfort, dehydration, and dizziness.
-Since magnesium-containing drugs are high in magnesium, their use has been associated with a risk of hypermagnesemia (excessive level of magnesium in the blood).
+Since magnesium-containing drugs are high in magnesium, their use has been associated with a risk of hypermagnesemia (high level of magnesium in the blood).
 It is essential that magnesium citrate and magnesium oxide are avoided if you are on a magnesium-restricted diet or if you suffer from kidney disease.
 Speak with your doctor before taking magnesium supplements to make sure they are safe for you.

 Evidence from studies suggest that magnesium is effective in the treatment of constipation.
 A study published in The American Journal of Gastroenterology found that magnesium oxide significantly improved the frequency of bowel movements in ninety patients with chronic idiopathic constipation.